MG Software.

 Related articles

 Git gives development teams complete control over code history through branches, commits, and merges.
-It is the backbone of every modern software project.
+Learn how distributed version control accelerates collaboration, enables CI/CD pipelines and code reviews, and why Git is the backbone of every modern software project.

 How We Pick Project Management Software for Dev Teams